Training Your Dog to Walk on a Loose Leash

 Use an Easy-Walk Harness

 To take your walks to a new level, incorporate an Easy Walk Harness into your training and walks.
 I LOVE the Easy Walk Harness.
 If you don’t have one – get one!
+Many people make use of these things, from those working in a dog walking company to dog lovers around the country.
+They’re great!

 When you get your harness make sure you attach the harness and collar to the leash.
 All three should be connected.
 This way, when your dog pulls on the leash, the harness and collar will naturally redirect your dog back to you.
 You need to get a collar which fits your dog well, for example, if you have a poodle, you need to check out some poodle collars.
 While it is not a full solution, it does help during the training process.